 Madison College reserves the right to take measures it deems necessary in response to an allegation of sexual harassment to protect party rights, personal safety and the safety and security of the college community.
-The Title IX Coordinator or Civil Rights Response Team may consult with professional resources such as the Director of Public Safety and Risk Management, the Behavioral Intervention Team, or designee(s) in making this assessment.
+The Title IX Coordinator, Civil Rights Response Team, or designee may consult with professional resources such as the Director of Public Safety Services and Risk

+Management, the Behavioral Intervention Team, or other(s) in making this assessment.